Liverpool F.C.–Manchester United F.C. rivalry: Player transfers

 Since the 1964 transfer of Phil Chisnall from United to Liverpool, no player has been transferred directly between the two clubs.
 Some players, however, have played for both clubs but played elsewhere between each tenure, such as Paul Ince (playing for Inter Milan in between), Peter Beardsley (Vancouver Whitecaps and Newcastle United) and more recently Michael Owen (Real Madrid and Newcastle United).
 Although Beardsley only played once for United, he went on to be a key player during his four years at Liverpool.

 In 2007, there was a bid from Liverpool to sign Gabriel Heinze from United, but United refused to allow him to join their biggest rivals due to the ongoing feud.
 United claimed that it was agreed Heinze would only join a foreign club if he chose to leave.
 Heinze went public with his request to join Liverpool which was seen as the ultimate betrayal by the Manchester United fans.
 The Manchester United fans who once chanted "Argentina" in honour of the player then turned their backs on him.
 Heinze was eventually sold to Real Madrid instead.
-In 2019, after Swedish striker Zlatan Ibrahimović left Los Angeles Galaxy, Liverpool manager Jürgen Klopp said that he might have considered signing Ibrahimović had he not previously played for Manchester United.
+In 2019, after Swedish striker Zlatan Ibrahimović left LA Galaxy, Liverpool manager Jürgen Klopp said that he might have considered signing Ibrahimović had he not previously played for Manchester United.

 Supporters

 Both Manchester United and Liverpool are among the most popular football clubs (and sporting organisations) globally.
 Both are in the top 10 in Europe.
-Manchester United states that its worldwide fan base includes more than 200 officially recognised branches of the Manchester United Supporters Club (MUSC) in at least 24 countries.
-Liverpool states that its worldwide fan base also includes more than 300 officially recognised branches of the Official LFC Supporters Clubs (OLSCs) in at least 90 countries.
+Manchester United states that its worldwide fan base includes more than 320 officially recognised branches of the Manchester United Supporters Club (MUSC) in at least 90 countries.
+Liverpool states that its worldwide fan base also includes more than 300 officially recognised branches of the Official LFC Supporters Clubs (OLSCs) in over 100 countries.
 Notable groups include Spirit of Shankly.

 The 2005 leveraged takeover of Manchester United by the Glazer family created a schism amongst Manchester fans, directly causing the creation of F.C.
 United of Manchester, and the "Love United Hate Glazer" movement, and subsequently the Red Knights who attempted to buy the Glazers out the club.
 Two years later, Liverpool went through its own controversial takeover when Chairman David Moores sold the club to American businessmen George Gillett and Tom Hicks.
 Disagreements between Gillett and Hicks, and the lack of popular support from fans, resulted in the pair looking to sell the club.
 Martin Broughton was appointed chairman of the club on 16 April 2010 to oversee its sale.
 Court action finally forced the sale of the club to Fenway Sports Group.